EvoEvolver/EvoNote/evonote/agent/roadmap.md

 Atomic operations:

-1. Search in notebook
+1. Search in notetree
 2. Execute action in the retrieved note
-3. Ask (and update in-prompt memory and notebook) (I doubt this can be removed from atomic)
+3. Ask (and update in-prompt memory and notetree) (I doubt this can be removed from atomic)
 4. Memo (update in-prompt memory)
 5. Planing: Make a complex objective into atomic operations

 Operation arguments:

-1. Search in notebook: notebook, indexing, query, query_type: similarity | question
+1. Search in notetree: notetree, indexing, query, query_type: similarity | question
 2. Execute action in the retrieved note: note, action
 3. Ask: question
 4. Memo: content